 12. Make sure you give out more information

-No, you don’t need to make an itinerary for them to refer to.
+Texting for a month but no date yet?
+Sorry, but, “Me, you, drinks?” only works in the movies.
+You need to be a bit more specific than that.
+No, you don’t have to make an itinerary for them to refer to.
 If they’re interested in the date, a conversation about the specifics will take place naturally.
 That way, you’ll also be making the plan more official.
+So, make sure you let them know:

 13. Don’t be pushy